RedHat-Middleware-Workshops/workshop-camel3/support/test/scripts/readme.txt

 How to run the test
 -------------------

-1) The test only covers lab 3 and 4
+1) The test covers lab 3/4/5
    > Lab 3 and 4 integrate the platforms Matrix / RocketChat / Discord
+   > Lab 5 enables data archiving.

 2) You need to login in your terminal as 'admin'
    > the test scripts needs to test all user namespaces